PiDiBi/app-services-migration/asp-first.md

 1. Under **Expenses.Web**, open **Web.config**
 1. At line **13**, make a note of the connection string
   - The name of the **data source** is **migration**, which is the name of the local system, and the name you used when configuring the connection in Azure
+  - Note that the connection is using SQL Authentication.
+Windows Authentication is not supported using Hybrid Connections.
   - This connection string **does not** need to be updated after deployment

 In this section, you will test the application to confirm it runs locally.
 It has already been deployed to the local instance of IIS.